plepe/modulekit-form/README.md

 * type: 'checkbox'
 * values: hash array of values, e.g. array("php"=>"PHP", "cpp"=>"C++", "js"=>"Javascript") or simple array of values, e.g. array("PHP", "C++", "Javascript"); may be translated like: array('m'=>array("en"=>"male", "de"=>"männlich"), 'f'=>array("en"=>"female", "de"=>"weiblich")).
 A value may also have a description (see Form Element "Select").
 * values_func: function(s) which can update values list; see chapter "Func Call" for details.
-* values_mode: 'keys' (default when a hash array is used) or 'values' (default when a simple array is used)
+* values_mode: 'keys' (default when a hash array is used) or 'values' (default when a simple array is used) or 'property' (values is an array of hashes, where a property (default: 'id') is used as key).
 * check_all: if true, include a button "check all" which will check all checkboxes
 * uncheck_all: like 'check_all', but for unchecking
 * presets: Adds a selector with presets for checkbox selections.
 An array (assoc. array), where each entry has a name and a list of options to select (values).
 Example: [ { name: "Test", values: [ 1, 2, 3 ] }, { name: "Only 3": values: [ 3 ] } ].
 Each entry may also have a description ('desc').